nautechsystems/nautilus_trader/docs/user_guide/advanced/emulated_orders.md

 See the full [API reference](../../api_reference/cache) for additional details.

-You can also query order objects directly in pure Python:
+You can also query order objects directly in Python:
 - `order.is_emulated`

 Or through the C API if in Cython: